 Sometimes we tend to shrug off annoyances and discount them.
 However, it is best to deal with them right away or they can fester into real anger.
 Toni Bernhard in her book, How To Wake Up, suggest that there is a four step process to dealing with something that is annoying you:

+2. Label it.
 Label the emotion that you are currently feeling right now as “annoyance” as opposed to anger or despair, or any other emotion.

+3. Investigate it.
 What is causing you to feel this way and why?
 What can be done to potentially remove this annoyance?
 Oftentimes annoyances sneak up on people, and little things grow until finally the final straw causes you to lose your temper.
 The key is to investigate and determine what the true source of your irritation is.
 Ask yourself what is really bothering you.

 Coronavirus has definitely been testing our patience these past months.
 We have been stuck at home with our families and/or spouses for extended periods of time, and we never get a break from some of the things that they do that might annoy us.
 Here are some things that you can do.